Erimelowo/OpenVR-Dynamic-Resolution/WorkingGames.md

 List of working and non-working games.
 Games not on this list have not been tested and may or may not work.
-Please make a PR if you tested a game that is not on this list.
+Anyone, feel free to contribute to it ^^

 ## Working games